ncase/anxiety/scenes/act2.md

 `bb({body:"normal", mouth:"normal", eyes:"normal_r"});`

+b: Your deepest motivations are dopamine, your richest joys are seratonin.

+`bb({body:"one_up"});`

+b: Your memories are synaptic weights, your reason is fault-prone electrical signals.

+`bb({eyes:"normal", body:"normal"});`

-b: Which means if *I'm* irrational, then *you're* irrational!
+b: So if me being "just chemicals" means *I'm* irrational... then that means *you're* irrational!

 `bb({body:"two_up", eyes:"shock"});`

-b: And if we're both so dumb and stupid, we'll *never* figure out how to be happy!
+b: And if we're *both* irrational, then we'll *never* figure out how to be fulfilled and happy!

 `bb({body:"scream_a_1"})`

-b: AHHH WE'RE SO LOST!
-SO LOST SO LOST SO LOST--
+b: AHHH WE'RE BROKEN!
+SO BROKEN SO BROKEN SO BROKEN--

 ```
 music(null);